Ahmad Jamal Died at 92! Bio | Children and Net Worth | Albums

 Early Life of Ahmad Jamal

 On July 2, 1930, Ahmad Jamal was born in Pittsburgh, Pennsylvania, USA.
 As of 2023, he was 93 years old.
 His real name was Frederick Russell Jones.
 His birth sign was Cancer and he used to cut his birthday cake on the 2nd of July.
-He was born as the son of Robert Smith Jones (father) and Lottie Jones (mother).
+Jamal was born as the son of Robert Smith Jones (father) and Lottie Jones (mother).

-Frederick Russell Jones Changed His Name To Ahmad Jamal
+Frederick Changed His Name To Ahmad Jamal

 Ahmad Jamal was Married Thrice

 Jamal got married three times in his life.
 He was previously married to Laura Hess Hay.
 Laura was his third wife and she is serving as his manager.
-He walked down the aisle with Laura in presence of their close ones in 1982.
+He walked down the aisle with Laura in the presence of their close ones in 1982.
 They stayed together for some years and got divorced.

 Caption: Ahmad with his ex-wife (Source: Gh base)